 The Getting Around video does cover all accessible parking and entry points, but you can also find additional information on our site’s accessibility page.

 In the Education Center you can participate in our Jr. Ranger Program.
 Junior Rangers are those who vow to help Explore, Learn, and Protect our national parks.
-Our Junior Ranger books are available for children 8 and under and everyone 9 and over.
-They are also available online, or you can request a book be mailed to your home!
-Once you complete your book, you will earn a collectable Junior Ranger badge.
-There are more than 400+ Jr. Ranger programs and badges you can collect.
+Our Junior Ranger books are available for children 8 and under and everyone 9 and over online, on site, or you can request a book be mailed to your home!
+Once you complete your book, you can earn a collectable Junior Ranger badge.
+There are more than 400+ Jr. Ranger programs and badges you can collect all across the NPS.

-We offer limited tours of the Saxton Home.
+We offer guided tours only of the Saxton Home.
 A knowledgeable docent or park ranger will guide you through the former home of Ida McKinley.
 By learning the story of this former first lady, you'll be able to understand the difficulties of this very public position.

 If you're looking for a bite to eat near First Ladies National Historic Site, check out the many restaurants in downtown Canton.
 There are also a variety of lodging options in Stark County.
 You can also request a free travel guide for trip planning from the Canton-Stark County Convention and Visitors Bureau.